dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterResizer:** Brings the possibility to resize every UI control manually by hold and drag the corners or sides.
 - **ChapterSearchTextBox:** Adds search and cancel buttons to the ChapterTextBox to represent a search box shown like in the Windows explorer.
 - **ChapterStackPanel:** A StackPanel which adds a spacing between the items.
-- **SplitButton:** A button with a drop down where more commands can be available.
+- **ChapterSplitButton:** A button with a drop down where more commands can be available.
 - **TimeBox:** Shows textboxes to let the user input a time.
 - **TitledItemsControl:** Provides the possibility to automatically align titles and contents.
 - **TreeListView:** Shows a TreeView with the possibility to expand or collapse child elements shown in a GridView.
 The expander can be placed in every column cell template.